 - Restricted discretionary activities will be assessed in accordance with section 104 and 104C of the RMA, meaning only those matters to which Council has restricted its discretion will be considered, and Council may grant or refuse the application, and, if granted, may impose conditions with respect to matters over which it has restricted its discretion. - 2.
-Rules 5.7.2 5.7.5: - a. list the matters Council will restrict its discretion to, under the heading 'matters of discretion', these matters are not further restricted by any guidance provided; and - b. provide guidance on how consent applications will be assessed, under the heading 'guidance on the assessment of resource consents', including: - i. relevant objectives and policies, with respect to s104(1)(b)(vi); - ii. potential circumstances that may support a consent application.
-These are examples of situations or mitigation measures that may support consent being granted, but are not requirements that must always be met in order for an activity to be granted consent; - iii. general assessment guidance; and - iv. conditions that may be imposed. - Rules 5.7.2 and 5.7.3 apply to network utility activities performance standards generally; Rule 5.7.4 applies to performance standards for setbacks from network utilities.
+Rules 5.7.2 5.7.5: - a. list the matters Council will restrict its discretion to; and - b. provide guidance on how consent applications will be assessed, including: - i. relevant objectives and policies, with respect to s104(1)(b)(vi); - ii. potential circumstances that may support a consent application; - iii. general assessment guidance; and - iv. conditions that may be imposed. - 3.
+Rules 5.7.2 and 5.7.3 apply to network utility activities performance standards generally; Rule 5.7.4 applies to performance standards for setbacks from the National Grid and network utilities.
 Rule 5.7.5 contains additional provisions that apply to network utility activities performance standards in overlay zones and mapped areas and on scheduled items.